mathiase4/Stage-unit/README.md

 5. **Content**:
 - I added images and simple text to explain the guitars, lessons, and merch.
 The content is short and clear, so people can easily understand it.
+- **Why I used an old man for the content**:
+I chose to feature an old man in the content because I thought it would add a fun and humorous touch to the website.

 6. **Testing**:
 - I tested all links and buttons to make sure they worked.
 I also checked how the website looked on mobile, tablet, and desktop.
 I used HTML and CSS validators to make sure the code was correct.
+- tested many times to use devtools google chrome, and validator to make the code right.
+- tested the site myself to see how fast it responded.

 7. **Fixes**:
 - I noticed the images were too big, so I resized them and added width and height to the image tags.
 I also made sure external links open in a new tab with target="_blank" and rel="noopener".
 - **Challenge**: Handling large images
 - I noticed that large images were slowing down the website.
 To fix this, I resized the images and added width/height to the image tags.
 This helped improve loading times and performance.
+- I fixed some wrong Spelling words that had accord.

 8. **Deploy**: